virtuozzo/vhi-ops-professional/README.md

 ## Verifying results

-After applying Terraform plan and waiting for scripts to complete the configuration of the environment, you may proceed to verify the access.
+After applying the Terraform plan and waiting for scripts to complete the environment's configuration, you may proceed to verify the access.

 _**If you are not a Virtuozzo employee, request Bastion VM credentials from your Onboarding Manager.**_

 ### Verify Bastion VM completed provisioning

-Connect to Bastion VM using remote console.
+Connect to Bastion VM using the remote console.
 If Bastion VM is still being configured, you will see the following prompt:

 <img alt="&quot;Customization in progress&quot; Prompt" src="readme/bastion_not_ready.png" title="Bastion VM is not ready" width="500"/>